slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"A suit to women is like lingerie to men."
 -- Yves Saint Laurent [1936]*

+> *"Women are attracted to funny men, it is often said.
+This is not true.
+It only appears this way because women laugh at everything a very handsome man say."
+-- Norm Macdonald [1959]*

 > *"What do women want?
 Every woman wants to be in a love story."
 -- Zan Perrion [1964]*